michaelallenmateo/gulp-automation-with-SASS/README.md

-# gulp-automation-with-SASS
+# Gulp Automation With SASS

 A package for compiling SASS and running a dev server

-Installation:
+## Installation:

-     - To install dependecies (in package.json)
+ To install dependecies (in package.json)

         $ npm install

-Run
+## Run
-    - To Run the server and watch changes in SASS file
+  To Run the server and watch changes in SASS file

         $ gulp watch

 how to use this workflow: